Legalisation of documents from India for use in the Netherlands

 Documents issued by the Indian consulate in Oranjestad (Aruba)

 Documents issued by the Indian consulate in Oranjestad must be legalised by the Department of Legislation and Legal Affairs (DWJZ) in Oranjestad.
-After legalisation, you can use your document in the Netherlands.
+After legalisation, you can use your document in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague